DBonbon/Wagtail-Teki/docs/scaffolding.md

 # Scaffolding

-In Pipit we include a couple of commands to make it easier for you to create the neccessary Wagtail pages and frontend components.
+In teki we include a couple of commands to make it easier for you to create the neccessary Wagtail pages and frontend components.

 ## Creating a Wagtail page